 It is important to rethink measures against bottlenecks and shortages of food, drinking water, cash and medicines at an early stage, and also to provide for procedures to be able to work temporarily in case of power cuts.

 For organisations of all sizes Grant Thornton Austria offers a comprehensive and field-tested guide to successful crisis management and takes on tasks such as the revision of contingency plans, the ongoing review of the measures taken and computer security during this time of crisis.
-Our experts Cornelius Granig and Martin Schmidt are at your disposal for any questions you may have.
+Our expert Cornelius Granig is at your disposal for any questions you may have.